I hope you enjoy reading the blog post.

 PRO: According to one of the app’s founders, 60% of matches result in a conversation.

 PRO: The app’s gender demographics are roughly equal, with 55% of users being male.

 PRO: Setting up an account is easy, because your bio can’t be longer than 300 characters.

-VERDICT: If you can stomach the idea of waiting for her to make the first move, give Bumble a try... especially if you’re a reasonably handsome guy with strong pictures.
-It can be nice feeling like the pursued instead of the pursuer every once in awhile, and Bumble makes that possible!
+BUMBLE REVIEWS VERDICT: Bumble is a legit dating app - the second most popular one in the US.
+So guys, if you can stomach the idea of waiting for her to make the first move, give Bumble a try... especially if you’re reasonably handsome with strong pictures.
+Feeling like the pursued instead of the pursuer every once in a while is nice, and Bumble makes that possible!

 Everything You Need To Know About Bumble

-Bumble aims to cut down on the number of sleazy messages women often get bombarded with on other mobile dating apps, so men can’t send the first message.
+Bumble aims to cut down on the number of sleazy messages women often get bombarded with on other mobile dating apps.
+That's the main reason why men can’t send the first message.

 If you’re the guy whose standard approach to messaging consists of “Hey baby, nice ___” this probably isn’t the app for you.
 (And if you are that guy, you should definitely read this article for some Tinder pickup lines that actually work).

-Interesting Tidbit: After one of Tinder’s founders, Whitney Wolfe, filed a highly controversial sexual harassment lawsuit against Tinder and its parent company IAC, she decided to start a more “women-friendly” app.
+Interesting Tidbit: After one of Tinder’s founders, Whitney Wolfe, filed a highly controversial sexual harassment lawsuit against Tinder and its parent company (at the time) IAC, she decided to start a more “women-friendly” app.